 What is CIT Savings Builder?

-Savings Builder is a brand new, high-yield savings account option that was just introduced.
+Savings Builder is a high-yield savings account option that was just introduced.
 It aims to not only reward savers with well-beyond-average interest rates, but also encourage them to continue saving each month.

 This online savings account works just like any other high-yield account.
 You can deposit money at any time via ACH transfer, incoming wire, or by mailing a check to CIT Bank directly.